jsambrook/common-sense/_posts/2024-10-11-assertion-checking.md

 ---
-title: "An Opinionated Assertion Checking Strategy"
+title: "Ship With Asserts Enabled"
 author: John Sambrook
 tags: [journal]
 thumbnail-img: /assets/img/code-on-fire.jpg
 ---

-# Ship With Assertions Enabled

 ![Code in flames](/assets/img/code-on-fire.jpg "Code going up in flames")

 As a developer working on safety-critical systems, particularly medical devices, I often find myself in discussions about best practices for code safety and reliability.
-One topic that frequently comes up is the use of assertions in production code.
-Today, I want to share my perspective on why I believe keeping assertions enabled in shipped medical device code is not just acceptable, but often necessary.
+One topic that frequently comes up is the use of assertion checking ("asserts") in production code.
+In this article I share my thinking on why you should do this.

-## The Hard Core Approach
+## It's Controversial

 I'm hard core when it comes to using assertion checking in my code.
 I use them frequently in my code to validate my assumptions about the